visit/galaxy-docs/_includes/basket.md

 );
 ```

-The example call will add 7 Seas Breakfast to the item with `BookItemId` 1.
+The example call will add 1 sparkling wine to the item with `BookItemId` 1.
 Set the quantity to 0 to remove the addon.

 The quantity available to book is indicated by the fields `MinimumNumberOfUnits` and `MaximumNumberOfUnits` from the <a href="#addon-products">Addon products</a> call.